 Did you have a personal mentor or anyone who particularly helped you?

 Dr Igor Vidal, a talented pathologist and postdoctoral researcher originally from Brazil, very kindly guided me through my first days at Johns Hopkins.
 He also trained me in cutting-edge multiplex immunohistochemistry and digital pathology, including the application of artificial intelligence to recognise stroma, epithelia and immune cells in H&E-stained prostate biopsies.
 He was extremely motivating and helpful and I hope to work with him again soon.

 Does your lab plan to do any future collaboration with the host lab?

 We have now established a collaboration between UCL and Johns Hopkins and will exchange protocols for multiplex immunohistochemistry, as well as expertise on digital histopathology.
 More importantly, we are considering the possibility of exchanging tissue for analysis and I am already planning a second visit to the De Marzo lab in 2019.
 I believe that this work will result in very interesting findings and both parties are interested in a joint publication in the near future.

 How has this visit been beneficial to your research and/or your career?

 our combined expertise will propel my project forward

-Obtaining this EACR fellowship was a defining moment for my PhD at UCL and my career in general.
+Obtaining this EACR Travel Fellowship was a defining moment for my PhD at UCL and my career in general.
 I visited a world-leading US institution, gained insight into modern digital and molecular pathology techniques and met brilliant and truly inspiring researchers.
 We now have an excellent professional relationship with the Johns Hopkins group and I am confident that our combined expertise will propel my project forward.
 Prof De Marzo also kindly supported my application for an MRC Clinical Research Training Fellowship in the UK.
 This was awarded to me in November 2018 and I am certain that EACR and my trip to Hopkins contributed to this achievement.
 I could not be more happy or grateful.